-Data may only be retrieved from the USC10G4 using the appliance's management utility (specifically, the edition of the utility that came in the box with the unit).
-For more information on the management utility, see page 25.
+Data may only be retrieved from the USC10G3 using the appliance's management utility (specifically, the edition of the utility that came in the box with the unit).
+For more information on the management utility, see page 22.

-The unit must be in retrieve mode in order to retrieve data.
+When retrieving data from the unit, it is necessary for the unit to be in retrieve mode.
 If the appliance is not in retrieve mode, it will not answer any attempts at communication from the management utility.
 When the appliance is in retrieve mode, the green RET indicator light on the front panel illuminates.
 To switch the unit into retrieve mode, press the retrieve button on the front panel.

-Out of the box, the USC10G4 boots up with retrieve mode OFF, however, through the management utility you may elect to have retrieve mode either ON or OFF by default.
+Out of the box, units boot up with retrieve mode ON, however, through the management utility you may elect to have retrieve mode either ON or OFF by default.
 If you choose to have retrieve mode on by default, the unit will boot up in retrieve mode and pressing the retrieve button will turn retrieve mode off.
 Regardless of retrieval status at shutdown, at bootup the unit will revert to the chosen default setting.